 Buffets in Las Vegas have been a staple of the culinary landscape for decades, with many properties using them as a loss leader to draw the gambling public in.
 Prior to the global health crisis, casino buffets ran the spectrum from lower-tier options at a cheap price point, to high-end experiences like those provided at Cosmopolitan, Wynn, Caesars Palace, and Aria.
 In pre-pandemic Vegas, there was a buffet for all tastes and budgets.

-Notably, Wynn’s and Cosmopolitan briefly reopened their buffets with precautions in place such as servers to prevent utensil sharing, but have since shut down operations indefinitely.
-Unfortunately, for most resorts, the economics of operating under reduced capacity, with additional staffing needed to keep the experience safe just doesn’t pencil out.
-This has left the majority of buffets on the Strip, downtown, and off-Strip closed for the foreseeable future, some undoubtedly lost forever.
+For many resorts, the economics of operating under reduced capacity, with additional staffing needed to keep the experience safe, just didn’t pencil out during the pandemic.
+This left the majority of buffets on the Strip, downtown, and in the locals market closed during the public health crisis and subsequent recovery.
+Even though select buffets on the Strip have returned, many still remain shuttered, with some undoubtedly lost forever.